phthom/cp4a/1-OpenShift-Lab.md

 ![image-20191012145519383](images/image-20191012145519383-0884919.png)

-You should see all the resources involved into your applcation in the cluster:
+You should see all the resources involved into your application in the cluster:

 ![image-20191012145611519](images/image-20191012145611519-0884971.png)